Axions and Dark Matter: Axion in Cosmology and Astrophysics

-Therefore they are effectively stable.
-Finally the cold axions created from the re-alignment mechanism and/or the decay of cosmic topological defects have proper energy density to be a substantial fraction of dark matter.
-For the scenario that the PQ symmetry happened before the inflation, the topological defects were homogenized so only the re-alignment mechanism contribute.
-The effective axion Lagrangian in the flat FRW universe can be written as:
+therefore cosmic axions are effectively stable.
+Finally cosmic axions created from the re-alignment mechanism are very cold and can have the required energy density to be a substantial fraction of dark matter.
+As the axion field $a$ has an initial value $\theta_0f_a$ where the mis-alignment angle $\theta_0$ is a real number order of one.
+One can estimate the energy density of the cosmic axions today: